Ahh… the J-Pole Antenna…

 The NEC Geeks Sound the Alarm

 The alert from the NEC crowd (since at least 1998 ) is how the J-Pole antenna behaves when the bottom of the J has a direct connection to other conductive structures.
 Many novice antenna enthusiasts, like the poster above, assume the bottom of the J in the J-Pole is at such potential to not conduct RF to anywhere, except the upper radiator.
-The NEC simulation folks provide the opposing view the bottom of the J-Pole antenna is very sensitive to additional conductors and has just as much right to the RF current as the upper radiator.
+The NEC simulation folks provide the opposing view the bottom of the J-Pole antenna is very sensitive to additional conductors that have just as much right to the RF current as the upper radiator.

 Obvious points include: